TahiriNadia/tahirilab/README.md

 ## 🤝 Contribute and Collaborate

 At Tahiri Lab, we are always excited to collaborate with fellow researchers, developers, and contributors who share our passion for advancing research and innovation.
 Whether you have ideas for enhancing our website or you're interested in joining forces on research projects, we welcome your input!
-Contact us at **Nadia.Tahiri@USherbrooke.ca** — we look forward to working together to create something impactful.
+We look forward to working together to create something impactful.

+## 📧 Contact
+Please email us at: <Nadia.Tahiri@USherbrooke.ca> for any questions or feedback.